yasar-sys/agri-shokti-bangla/PROJECT_DOCUMENTATION.md

 ## 1. Project Overview

-### What is AgriBrain AI?
+### What is AgriShokti AI?

-AgriBrain AI (agriশক্তি) is a Progressive Web Application (PWA) designed to empower Bangladeshi farmers with AI-powered agricultural assistance.
+AgriShokti AI (agriশক্তি) is a Progressive Web Application (PWA) designed to empower Bangladeshi farmers with AI-powered agricultural assistance.
 The app provides real-time crop disease detection, personalized farming advice, market prices, weather alerts, and community support—all in Bengali language.

 ### Key Value Propositions